beamline/docs/docs/mqtt-xes.md

 ### Sending events

-To generate events to be sent using MQTT-XES it is possible ot use the following code snippet, first to create the client:
+To generate events to be sent using MQTT-XES it is possible to use the following code snippet, first to create the client:
 ```java
 XesMqttProducer client = new XesMqttProducer("broker.hivemq.com", "BASE");
 ```